meebloe/11-FA25-SP26-F-WEB/README.md

 ## Project Summary

-A web application allowing Voiland Food Pantry customers to sign in and volunteers/staff to manage customer analytics, food inventory, and volunteer hours.
+A web application allowing Voiland Food Pantry customers to sign in and volunteers/staff to manage customer analytics, food inventory, and volunteer hours, with associated hardware integration.

 ### Additional Information

 This application aims to take the place of the Food Pantry's physical sign-in sheet to make recording visits and volunteer work simpler and more efficient.
-To do this, the website will integrate a Cougar Card swiping system and a barcode scanner for ease of use for all types of users.
-Both customers and volunteers will be able to swipe their Cougar Card or use the website to either log their visit or clock in/out.
-Volunteers can update the food inventory database by scanning barcodes associated with food items in the pantry's stock.
+To do this, the website will integrate a Cougar Card swiping system with a magstripe reader and an inventory management system with a barcode scanner for ease of use for all types of users.
+Both customers and staff/administrators will be able to swipe their Cougar Card or use the website to either log their visit or clock in/out.
+Staff/administrators can update the food inventory database by scanning barcodes associated with food items in the pantry's stock.
 This will ensure the Food Pantry stock is well-managed and accurate.
-Food Pantry staff/administrators can view, manage, edit, and print records relating to food inventory, pantry visits, and volunteer hours.
+Food pantry staff/administrators can view, manage, edit, and print records relating to food inventory, pantry visits, and volunteer hours, while customers can access the barcode reader to check out food items.

 ## Installation